The Rolling Stones: Legacy

-The Rolling Stones have sold over 240 million albums worldwide.
-In 2010, Rolling Stone ranked them as fourth on their list of the Greatest Artists of All Time; three years later, Rolling Stone declared them the "most definitional band that rock & roll has produced".
 The Telegraph has called Mick Jagger "the Rolling Stone who changed music".
 The band has been the subject of numerous documentaries and were inducted into the Rock and Roll Hall of Fame by Pete Townshend in 1989.
 The Rolling Stones have inspired and mentored new generations of musical artists both as a band and individually.
 They are also credited with changing the "whole business model of popular music".
 The only artists to top the UK Album Charts in six different decades, they are tied with Elvis Presley and Robbie Williams for the second most number 1 albums on the Official UK Chart, surpassed only by the Beatles.